prashantchamps/sas-test-iac/README.md

 ## Pre-Requisites
 1) You need an Azure Subscription with Owner access.
-2) Should have knowledge on Azure (AKS, ACR, VNet, Storage), Terraform, GitHub, GitHub Actions (CI/CD), Flux.
+2) Should have basic understanding of Azure (AKS, ACR, VNet, Storage), Terraform, GitHub, GitHub Actions (CI/CD), Flux.

 ## Steps to create infrastructure on Azure cloud
 1) Create a service principal on Azure with Contributor role using CLI.